Whether you call the team or buy your static caravan insurance online, you'll need to know the values for the following:

 You can get an idea from websites like Preloved where second hand static caravans are sold online.
 The thing to remember with these prices is they are very often sold on their pitch.
 That means the price will take into account the location of the pitch too so it may be worth looking in your area to get a better idea.

-If you can get your hands on a Glass's Caravan Guide you'll find it easy to pick out your caravan by it's specific model and year.
+If you can get your hands on a Glass's Guide for static caravan prices you'll find it easy to pick out your caravan by it's specific model and year.
 Use the Glass's Retail Value as your guide but do also consider the condition which your caravan is in.